 NEST partner ROK developed specialized digital parametric design tools for the design of the ribbed filigree slab.
 These tools provide the architect with a great degree of freedom of design in order to accommodate customer requirements.
-On the other hand, these tools allow very efficient optimization of technical and economic criteria such as material usage and building physics.
+On the other hand, these tools allow very efficient optimization of technical and economic criteria such as material usage, supporting structure and integrated additional functions.
 In STEP2, some of such optimization criteria were the deployment of recycled concrete as well as the direct integration of acoustic absorption elements.

-Partners: BASF, ROK, Stahlton Bauteile AG, BASF Forward AM, WaltGalmarini AG
+Partners: BASF, ROK, Stahlton Bauteile AG, WaltGalmarini AG

 The building envelope plays a central role in the energy performance and comfort of a building.
 The façade of the STEP2 unit will therefore serve as a development and testing platform for NEST partners and their innovation topics.
 Its design allows the replacement of certain façade modules with minimal effort.
 In a thermally separated innovation workshop, this will even be possible during operation without any loss of user comfort.